River engineering: Channelization

-Effects
+Embankments

 A most serious objection to the formation of continuous, high embankments along rivers bringing down considerable quantities of detritus, especially near a place where their fall has been abruptly reduced by descending from mountain slopes onto alluvial plains, is the danger of their bed being raised by deposit, producing a rise in the flood-level, and necessitating a raising of the embankments if inundations are to be prevented.
 Longitudinal sections of the Po River, taken in 1874 and 1901, show that its bed was materially raised during this period from the confluence of the Ticino to below Caranella, despite the clearance of sediment effected by the rush through breaches.
 Therefore, the completion of the embankments, together with their raising, would only eventually aggravate the injuries of the inundations they have been designed to prevent, as the escape of floods from the raised river must occur sooner or later.

-In the UK, problems of flooding of domestic properties around the turn of the 21st century have been blamed on inadequate planning controls which have permitted development on floodplains.
-This exposes the properties on the floodplain to flood, and the substitution of concrete for natural strata speeds the run-off of water, which increases the danger of flooding downstream.
-In the Midwestern United States and the Southern United States the term for this measure is channelization.
-Much of it was done under the auspices or overall direction of the United States Army Corps of Engineers.
+Inadequate planning controls which have permitted development on floodplains have been blamed for the flooding of domestic properties.
+Channelization was done under the auspices or overall direction of engineers employed by the local authority or the national government.
 One of the most heavily channelized areas in the United States is West Tennessee, where every major stream with one exception (the Hatchie River) has been partially or completely channelized.

-Advantages

 Channelization of a stream may be undertaken for several reasons.
 One is to make a stream more suitable for navigation or for navigation by larger vessels with deep draughts.
 Another is to restrict water to a certain area of a stream's natural bottom lands so that the bulk of such lands can be made available for agriculture.
 A third reason is flood control, with the idea of giving a stream a sufficiently large and deep channel so that flooding beyond those limits will be minimal or nonexistent, at least on a routine basis.
 One major reason is to reduce natural erosion; as a natural waterway curves back and forth, it usually deposits sand and gravel on the inside of the corners where the water flows slowly, and cuts sand, gravel, subsoil, and precious topsoil from the outside corners where it flows rapidly due to a change in direction.
 Unlike sand and gravel, the topsoil that is eroded does not get deposited on the inside of the next corner of the river.
 It simply washes away.